apuder/TRS-80/README.md

 accompanying ADT plugin for Eclipse (be sure to check "NDK" when installing the ADT for Android in Eclipse).

-The TRS-80 emulator depends on a project called [ActionBarSherlock].
+The TRS-80 emulator depends on a project called [ActionBarSherlock][ActionBarSherlock].
 Note that ActionBarSherlock is designed as an Android Library project.
 It cannot be bundled with the emulator.
 You need to import ActioBarSherlock as a separate Eclipse project into your workspace.
 Next clone the TRS-80